PUB HLTH 7003 - Cognitive Behaviour Therapy

 - able to negotiate difficult social situations, defuse conflict and engage positively in purposeful debate

 Required ResourcesThere is no required text book for this course.
-An extensive hard copy Training Manual will be provided.
 A range of support articles will be made available via MyUni.

 Recommended ResourcesA list of recommended resources will be made available on MyUni.

 Please check the website regularly as it may contain announcements that are relevant to your study in the course.

 It is important that you set up your student email and check it regularly.
 Information from your course coordinator and student administration will be sent to you at your University of Adelaide email address.
 It is your responsibility to check your email.

 University information on computer laboratories and other computing services is